rafaelvargas/rafaelvargas.github.io/about.md

 permalink: /about/
 ---

 Hello, visitor!
 My name is **Rafael Vargas**.
-I’m a professional who likes to work on the implementation of systems that use data, at large scale, for analytical purposes.
-Currently, I work as the leader of the Data Engineering team at [Nelogica](https://www.nelogica.com.br/) (a fintech that develops electronic trading platforms).

-I seek to work on challenging problems, which often require interaction with stakeholders, to generate viable technical solutions that meet business requirements.
-I strongly believe, as a Software Engineer/Leader, that the ability to intersect the business domain concepts with computer science concepts is essential to generate value.
+I specialize in designing and implementing systems that aim to facilitate the usage of data for analytical purposes, while also enabling the development of innovative features/tools for end users.
+Currently, I work as a Senior Analytics Engineer at [Nubank](https://international.nubank.com.br/about/) (the world’s largest digital banking platform outside of Asia).

+If you want to know more about my career, check my [LinkedIn]({{ 'https://linkedin.com/in/' | append: site.author.linkedin }}) profile.

+### Portfolio

+<i class="fab fa-github fa-lg"></i> &nbsp;&nbsp; [rafaelvargas]({{ 'https://github.com/' | append: site.author.github }})

 ### Contact

 Feel free to get in touch!

-<i class="fab fa-github fa-lg"></i> &nbsp;&nbsp; [rafaelvargas]({{ 'https://github.com/' | append: site.author.github }})

 <i class="fab fa-linkedin fa-lg"></i> &nbsp;&nbsp; [rafaelflvargas]({{ 'https://linkedin.com/in/' | append: site.author.linkedin }})